oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 Change the MySQL Server Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is recommended to use SSD to store the |oro_app_name| data in the MySQL 5.X database.
+It is recommended to use SSD to store the application data in the MySQL 5.X database.
 However, in case you do need to
 use the HDD, set the following configuration parameters in the **/etc/my.cnf** file to avoid performance issues:

 .. code:: bash